jrroosevelt/VS2PCG/VS2PCG_glossary.md

 When a card tells you to reveal cards from your deck or hand, you must show them to each other player.

 # Running Out of Cards
 If you need draw a card, but your deck is empty, you just skip those draws and play continues as normal.
-But if all players are out of car
+But if all players are out of cards and no one is willing or able to attack to put wounds onto Main Characters, the player with the fewest wounds on his Main Character wins the game.
+If two or more players are tied for the fewest wounds, the game ends in a tie between those players.

 # Safeguard
  Characters without Safeguard in the same row as this character cannot be attacked.

+# Searching (and Shuffling)
+Whenever you search your deck, shuffle it after you've finished.

 # Shifting Loyalties
 At the end of your turn, if there is an enemy (Brotherhood), (Resistance), or (X-Men) character on more than one side, Shifting Loyalties will trigger once for each side.
 First you’ll get to choose which side your character moves to.
 Once there it will lose its (H.A.M.M.E.R.) affiliation, so the remaining times **Shifting Loyalties** had triggered won’t do anything.